digikar99/numericals/README.md

 the reason is because numpy provides array slices, and I do not know the equivalent for common lisp based systems.
 - [SIMD Medium] Speeding up `concatenate` for axis>0.
 - [SIMD Easy] Determining and Implementing Trigonometric functions
+- [SIMD Easy] Implementing bit-wise boolean operators
 - [Easy] Implementing package (perhaps not based on SIMD) for non-SBCL systems
 - [Easy] Adding tests for not-yet-tested things
 - [Medium] Adding more compiler macros and checks for greater efficiency